 Creating exceptional customer experiences is something every modern business strives for.
-Delivering delight and knowing how to handle dissatisfied customers is crucial, but it’s not always easy.
-Particularly in the eCommerce space, customer expectations are high as shoppers demand better online experiences.
-On top of this, retailers worldwide continue to grapple with ongoing supply chain challenges.
+Delivering delight and knowing how to handle angry customers is crucial, but it’s not always easy.
+Particularly in the eCommerce space, customer expectations are higher than ever as shoppers demand better online experiences.
+On top of this, retailers worldwide continue to grapple with ongoing supply chain challenges and evolving customer expectations.

 Angry customers are something that all online sellers will have to deal with at some point.
-Find out how to turn this challenging situation around and deliver a positive outcome!
+According to recent statistics, 4 in 10 agents report that when consumers cannot complete tasks by themselves, they become angry.
+Additionally, more than half of consumers will switch to a competitor after just one bad experience.
+Find out how to turn these challenging situations around and deliver a positive outcome.

 However, viewing today’s challenges from a growth perspective allows retail businesses to find new ways to solve problems.
-Paradoxically, the issues and resulting customer complaints in fact can often lead to positive outcomes – as long as businesses work strategically to handle unhappy customers and turn them around by delivering excellent customer service.
+Paradoxically, the issues and resulting customer complaints can often lead to positive outcomes, as long as businesses work strategically to handle irate customers and turn them around by delivering excellent customer service.

 Why it’s so important to deal with angry customers and offer great customer service

 Experiencing an angry customer, while unfortunate, is often unavoidable.
-When a poor customer experience occurs, it is never too late to mitigate and certainly never too late to take on learnings.
-It is an opportunity to learn by turning a negative situation into a positive customer experience.
-How a business reacts to an angry customer can make or break the customer’s perception of the brand.
+When a poor customer experience occurs, it is never too late to mitigate and certainly never too late to learn from it.
+Think of it as an opportunity to learn, by turning a negative situation into a positive customer experience.
+How a business reacts to a disgruntled customer can make or break their perception of the brand.

-Instead of fearing an angry customer, a business with a growth mindset can use the situation to improve its product or service and build a better relationship with its customer.
+Instead of fearing an angry customer, a business with a growth mindset can use the situation to improve its product or service and build a better relationship, by developing the right customer service mindset.

-According to management consultancy group Accenture, companies lose a whopping $1.6 trillion per year due to customer churn!
-In addition, only 1 in 25 of customers will complain to the business about their experience.
+According to management consultancy group Accenture, companies lose a whopping $1.6 trillion a year due to customer churn.
+In addition, only 1 in 25 customers will complain to the business about their experience.
 That means that most customers don’t communicate to companies that they’re not happy.
 This is a red flag to retailers, who stand to lose out massively if they can’t rectify problems that they aren’t aware of.

-Indeed, businesses should treat every complaint as a gift.
-Complaints are packed full of insights that can help customer service teams improve and, in turn, deliver value to a number of other unhappy but silent customers.
+Businesses should treat every complaint as a gift.
+Complaints are packed full of insights that can help customer service teams improve and, in turn, deliver value to other unhappy (but silent) customers.

-Here are ten tips on how to handle angry customers.
+Here are ten proven strategies on how to handle angry customers in eCommerce.
 Spoiler: it all comes down to establishing customer loyalty.

 1. Listen to upset customers